 - Formulating policy and advocacy from a race equity lens

 Learn how organizations are reducing economic inequality and racism.

 Browse the Social Current Knowledge and Insights Center, our comprehensive online learning catalog and resource library, for examples on how CBOs across the country are working with residents and cross-sector partners to improve health, well-being, and financial security for individuals and families.
 Plus, provide feedback to the library team on two new comprehensive EDI-related databases.
 Learn more.

-Note: The resource library is only available to individuals and staff of organizations enrolled in Social Current’s Engagement Packages.
-Learn more about our Engagement Packages online and contact us to get engaged.
+Note: The resource library is only available to staff of organizations that are Social Current Impact Partners.
+Learn more about our Impact Partnerships online and contact us to get engaged.

 Follow the research and examine studies from the field on what works:

 - Addressing the Causes and Effects of Poverty: Alliance Network Best Practices

 - Principles and Innovations to Drive Family Prosperity, Ascend at the Aspen Institute, June 2020

 This report details principles and solutions that can advance the economic success and well-being of children and families; highlights insights and solutions coming out of Family Prosperity project; and shares innovative approaches being used by employers and implemented through local, state, and federal policy.